Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Stochastic motion

 Here, $v_0$ is the speed of self propulsion and $\mathbf{n}(t)=(\cos\theta,\sin\theta)$ is the (unit) heading vector, whose orientational dynamics described by the polar angle $\theta$ is governed by the second member of Eq.~(\ref{eq:ABP}).
 The translational noise $\bm{\xi}(t)$ is defined as in Eq.~(\ref{eq:delaylangevin}), and the rotational noise (with zero average) fulfills $\langle\xi_r(t)\xi_r(t')\rangle=2D_r\delta(t-t')$, with $D_r$ being the rotational diffusion constant.
 The latter defines the persistence time of the ABP, $\tau_r=1/D_r$.
-The MSD of the ABP can be calculated analytically \cite{howse_self-motile_2007-1}, yielding
+The MSD of the ABP can be calculated analytically \cite{howse_self-motile_2007-1, ten_hagen_brownian_2011-1}.
+The result can be written as \cite{zottl_emergent_2016-1}

 At short times $t-t_0 \ll \tau_r$ the right hand side of Eq.~(\ref{eq:ABP_MSD}) reduces to $4D\left(t-t_0\right) + v_0^2\left(t-t_0\right)^2$, reflecting the ballistic contribution $\propto v_0^2$.
-In contrast, for $t-t_0 \gg \tau_r$, the MSD of the ABP becomes purely diffusive, that is, $\langle\left(\mathbf{r}(t)-\mathbf{r}(t_0)\right)^2\rangle = 4D_\mathrm{eff}\left(t-t_0\right)$, with $D_{\mathrm{eff}}=D + v_0^2\tau_r/4$ being the effective diffusion coefficient.
+In contrast, for $t-t_0 \gg \tau_r$, the MSD of the ABP becomes purely diffusive, that is, $\langle\left(\mathbf{r}(t)-\mathbf{r}(t_0)\right)^2\rangle = 4D_\mathrm{eff}\left(t-t_0\right)$, with $D_{\mathrm{eff}}=D + v_0^2\tau_r/2$ being the effective diffusion coefficient.